nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### 3.2.3 View meeting: `viewMeeting`

-View details associated with a meeting, such as meeting's date and time.
+View detail associated with a meeting, such as meeting's date and time.

 Format: `viewMeeting i/INDEX`

-* Displays information about the meeting at the specific `INDEX`.
+* Display information about the meeting at the specific `INDEX`.
 * The index refers to the index number shown in the displayed meetings' list.
 * The index **must be a positive integer** 1, 2, 3, …​